UWPCE-PythonCert/IntroPython-2017/_sources/modules/GitWorkflow.rst.txt

 Learning git is a great skill -- we are only requiring the very basics for this class, but do take the opportunity to explore git a bit more -- making branches, reverting to older versions, etc.

 Also -- by doing it this way, you are getting an automatic back up of your work.
 Each time you "push", a copy of your work is getting backed up on gitHub.
 And you can also use it to coordinate your work among multiple computers -- you can have as many clones of your repo on gitHub as you like -- say one on a computer at work, and one at home.
-If you push a change fro one computer, then running:
+If you push a change from one computer, then running:

 ``$ git pull``